meoowe/Lost-Pilot/README.md

 # Lost Pilot

 > [!NOTE]
 > Our first venture into community-created games.
-Currently in the planning stage, most PRs will not be merged outside of simple foundational code, as we're not sure where things are going.
+Currently, in the planning stage, most PRs will not be merged outside of simple foundational code, as we're not sure where things are going.
 Thanks!
 > The game is currently in the early stages, some details are subject to change.

 ## Overview